Assessing systemic risk due to fire sales spillover through maximum entropy network reconstruction: Data

-Hence, we are able to construct, for each quarter form the first of 2001 to the third of 2014, a matrix $\mathbf{X}^{\star}$ of bank holding whose element $X_{n,k}^{\star}$ is the total dollars invested by the $n$-th bank in the $k$-th asset class.
-Finally, it is important to note that the matrix $\mathbf{X}^{\star}$ has around $50\%$ of zero entries.
-Thus the network is relatively dense, but far from being fully connected: it is not true that each bank invest in all $20$ assets classes.
+In conclusion, for each quarter we are able to construct a matrix $\mathbf{X}^{\star}$ of bank holding whose element $X_{n,k}^{\star}$ is the total dollars invested by the $n$-th bank in the $k$-th asset class.
+It is important to note that the matrix $\mathbf{X}^{\star}$ has around $50\%$ of zero entries.
+Thus the network is relatively dense, but far from being fully connected.
+Simply put, the portfolio of the typical bank in the dataset does not contain investments in all the $20$ assets classes.